hobbit19/Rotary/README.md

 view.addSubview(wheelControl)
 ```

+The closure 'rotationEnded' is called immediately after layout.
+If you do not want this behaviour, call layout before you assign the closure.

 Set up your constraints on the wheel such that the wheel is restricted with an aspect ratio of 1:1 and has a fixed width or height.
-Try playing around with a width of 400 points and a font size of UIFont.systemFontOfSize(20) to get your started.
+Try playing around with a width of 400 points and a font size of UIFont.systemFontOfSize(20) to get you started.
 Checkout [DancerWheel](https://github.com/rob-nash/DancerWheel) for an example implementation.

 ## Installing